decentralized-identity/presentation-exchange/spec/spec.md

 [JSON Web Tokens (JWTs)](https://tools.ietf.org/html/rfc7519), [Verifiable Credentials (VCs)](https://www.w3.org/TR/vc-data-model/), [JWT-VCs](https://www.w3.org/TR/vc-data-model/#json-web-token-extensions),
-or any other [[ref:Claim]] format, and convey them via [Open ID Connect](https://openid.net/connect/), [DIDComm](https://identity.foundation/didcomm-messaging/spec/), [Credential Handler API](https://w3c-ccg.github.io/credential-handler-api/), or any other transport envelope.
-The goal of this flexible format- and transport-agnostic mechanism is to nullify the redundant handling, code, and hassle involved in presenting and satisfying logical requirements across formats and transport envelopes.
+or any other JSON [[ref:Claim]] format, and convey them via [Open ID Connect](https://openid.net/connect/), [DIDComm](https://identity.foundation/didcomm-messaging/spec/), [Credential Handler API](https://w3c-ccg.github.io/credential-handler-api/), or any other transport envelope.
+The goal of this flexible format- and transport-agnostic mechanism is to enable unified procedures and code, thereby reducing potentially redundant code and processing requirements.

 This specification does not define transport protocols, specific endpoints, or other means for conveying the formatted objects it codifies, but encourages